 Major project alerts

 The invitation to bid process for new hybrid-electric 160-auto ferries continues.
-Volumes IV and V of the invitation to bid were released in late January.
-Volume III will be released later this spring.
+Volumes III, IV and V of the invitation to bid were released this spring.
+We expect to award a contract early this summer.

 WSF aspires to a reliable and emission-free ferry fleet by 2050.
 To get there, we will expand the fleet by converting six existing vessels to hybrid-electric power, building 16 new hybrid-electric vessels and adding shore charging to 16 terminals.